mapbox/mapbox-maps-android/DEVELOPING.md

 $ ndk-stack -sym obj/arm64-v8a -dump trace.txt
 ```

+## Release management

+The Mapbox Maps SDK for Android makes stable releases every 6 weeks.
+Beta build is available in week 2 and a release candidate in week 4, which is promoted to stable in week 6.

+We release on a schedule to provide a level of predictability for our customers.
+Having a cadence that the team can rely on gives transparency and provides a rhythm that becomes second nature.

+### Why do we provide pre-releases?
+We provide pre-releases during development to enable the community and our customers to provide feedback.

+### What is the beta release?
+The beta release is a pre-release that exposes initial APIs, behaviors of upcoming features for early feedback.
+We make this release during week 2 of the release cadence.

+### What is the RC release?
+We finalize the scope of the beta release during week 4 of the cadence.
+We normally do not introduce any new APIs however bug fixes could land, and the RC is then promoted to stable in week 6.

+### What type of versioning does Maps Mobile use?
+We use the standard semantic version scheme ([SEMVER](https://semver.org/)) x.y.z to differentiate between major, minor, or patch releases.
+We treat stable release as a new major or minor release and not patch release.
+Where “x” represents the major releases where incompatible API changes occur “breaking changes”.
+“y” represents minor releases where we add functionality in a backward-compatible manner.
+And “z” represents patch releases where we make backward-compatible bug fixes.

+### Understanding release management in Git terms
+As soon as time has come to prepare new beta release, we cut the new Git branch `v[major].[minor]` from latest `main`.
+Beta, RC and stable releases are always cut and published from this branch.

+Any bug fix / feature _related_ to the `v[major].[minor]` release (when beta has already been released) will always be merged to `main` firstly and then either merged / cherry-picked to the `v[major].[minor]` branch.

+All bug fixes / features _not related_ to the `v[major].[minor]` release (when beta has already been released) will be simply merged to `main` and included in the _next_ release.

+If there is the necessity to prepare the patch release for `v[major].[minor]`, we release it from associated `v[major].[minor]` branch with correct `android-v[major].[minor].[patch]` tag and _not_ from separate patch branch.

 ## Working with snapshots

 The Mapbox Maps SDK for Android publishes snapshot releases to our API downloads infrastructure.
 These